With files from Diana Ballon

 Try it here: At Othership in Old Town, the goal is greater emotional and mental wellness in a fun and social venue.

 During 75-minute or 2-hour sessions, guests can choose from various guided experiences in a communal sauna, followed by a dip in an ice bath and time to chill over tea.
-Or they can do a less structured, but still supported, “free flow” class.
+They can also do a less structured but still supported “free flow” class.

-A crucial part of the Othership experience is their large red cedar sauna, which accommodates up to 50 people.
+A crucial part of the Othership experience is their large red cedar sauna, accommodating up to 50 people.
 Essential oil–spiked snowballs are placed on the sauna rocks to infuse the space with their calming scent.

 Don’t miss their popular 2-hour socials on Thursday, Friday and Saturday nights with music, performance and access to all the hot and cold experiences in the studio.

-Floating in body-temperature Epsom salt–rich water is said to bring on a state of intense relaxation that may relieve stress, calm anxiety and even help ease physical pain.
+Floating in body-temperature Epsom salt-rich water is said to induce intense relaxation, which may relieve stress, calm anxiety, and even help ease physical pain.

 Try it here: Book a 75-minute single or tandem session at H2O Float Studio in the Distillery Historic District, and then float in your own private cabin with 10 inches of water and more than 1,000 pounds of magnesium sulphate (Epsom salt).
 It’s a deeply meditative experience.